Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 European Economic and Social Committee (EESC)

 EESC is a consultative body that serves as a formal platform for expression of points of view on European Union issues.
-EESC offers in-service training to university graduates for periods of long duration (five months) or short duration (one to three months) in Brussels, Belgium.
+EESC offers in-service training to university graduates for a periods five months in Brussels, Belgium.
 The internships are offered to nationals of the member states of the European Union, as well as to a number of university graduates from other countries.

 European Union Commission